You may recollect from my post about feijoas that I mentioned an ice cream platter I had enjoyed following a depressing morning in Nelson.

 Option 1

-Penguino Gelato Café
+Penguino Gelato Café, Nelson

 Home of the infamous platter, where we had nine wonderful scoops of gelato to spoon our way through (pictured above).
 The flavours on offer were far beyond the mundane, and we chose: feijoa, blackcurrant, raspberry, olive, moccachino, white chocolate and coffee bean, lavender and honey, pumpkinseed and honey, and the flavour that won our vote, mango lassi.
 Most of these were excellent, with only the raspberry disappointing me as I found it lacking intensity.
 The olive was bizarre but not unpleasant, and the pumpkinseed and honey had a pleasant nutty taste.